 Drinking water can have several important benefits.
-For starters, water can help with weight management, a new study shows.
+For starters, water can help with weight management.
 Research suggests that individuals who drink inadequate amounts of water have a higher risk for obesity than those who are well-hydrated.
 Further, the study indicates that following a diet which incorporates more water (through food or drink) may be associated with healthier weight outcomes.
 Water is also known to:

 - Promote heart health – Drinking water helps the heart, as well as other muscles, operate efficiently.
 Hydration helps the heart pump blood more easily through the blood vessels to the muscles.